-Q: How can I be added to the Turpin Hills Directory?
+Q: How can I be added and access the Turpin Hills Directory?
 How can I change my information?

 A: The directory comprises of members only.
+The directory is currently online at http://www.directoryspot.net and is available for members only.
 If you are not already one, please consider membership.
-Complete this webform and click submit or send an email with your request or changes to email@example.com.
+Complete this webform and click submit or send an email with your request or changes to firstname.lastname@example.org.

 Q: Where can I get one of the green/blue reflective signs for my house.

 A: You can order these from the Anderson Township Fire Department and help the police and fire departments readily identify your house when seconds matter.
 They are $20 each and can be ordered using this form.
 If you have any questions, or would like more information, feel free to call Fire Headquarters at 513-688-8400 (M-F 8-4:30).

 Q: Where can we park on the street?

 A: Turpin Hill residents typically have abundant driveways so they can keep the streets clear of vehicles.
 By township resolution the neighborhood has a parking restriction on Stirrup Road and Bentley Court during school days and by law parking on the side of the street with the fire hydrant is prohibited.
 Aside from those 2 restrictions, here’s a few things to keep in mind if you are hosting a party or have a short term overflow of vehicles:

 - According to Anderson Police, no vehicle can remain in the same spot for more than 72 hrs

 - Be courteous to your neighbors and keep excess cars in front of your property whenever possible.

 Q: What are dues used to pay for?